DreamCoreRev/EonsDBC/README.md

 These DBC files are intended for use with TrinityCore 3.3.5a WotLK private servers.
 To integrate them into your server:

 1. Download the desired DBC files from the GitHub repository
-2. Place them in your `DBFilesClient/dbc/` directory
+2. Place them in your `DBFilesClient/` directory

-3. Recompile the server or reload affected modules
-4. Adjust any custom modifications as needed for your server configuration
+Adjust any custom modifications as needed for your server configuration

 ---